 2006 by Stockmeister Enterprises Inc. for a cost of \$961,536.
 The major responsibility of the construction company was to complete the reclamation and install passive treatment systems.
 The funding sources for this project were ODNR-MRM, EPA-319 and OSM ACSI for both the design and construction.
-Figures 3 to 4 (shown on page 3) estimate approximately 1288 lbs/day of acid and 103 lbs/day of metals were reduced from entering into Little Raccoon Creek while the system was operating properly.
+Figures 3 to 4 (shown on page 3) estimate approximately 1287 lbs/day of acid and 102 lbs/day of metals were reduced from entering into Little Raccoon Creek while the system was operating properly.
 Further evaluation will be completed next year.

 Water quality data was collected at the project discharge as well as multiple stations pre-construction.
 The graphs below show pH (Figure 1) and acidity (Figure 2) along the mainstem of the receiving stream downstream of the project discharge.
-Post-construction data are currently being collected and will be evaluated next year to show pH, acidity and acid and metal load reductions.

-As a result of the Lake Milton project the pH and net acidity has improved downstream of the reclamation site for 7.0 miles.
+As a result of the Lake Milton project the pH and net acidity has improved down-stream of the reclamation site for 7.0 miles.
 Pre-construction data shows pH in the range of 3.0-6.7 downstream of the project.
-However, after installation of the Lake Milton Project, post-construction data shows pH in the range of 5.8-9.2 downstream of the project discharge.
+However, after installation of the Lake Milton Project, post-construction data shows pH in the range of 5.2-9.0 downstream of the project discharge.
 The net acidity concentrations decreased, showing net alkaline concentration for 7.0 miles downstream to station LRC0030.

 Using the Mean Annual Load Method (Stoertz, 2004) acid and metal load reduction occurring at this project were plotted and shown in Figure 3 and 4.
-Acidity, iron, aluminum and discharge were measured pre- and post-construction at the project discharge from 1/1/1975 to 10/15/2006 for pre-construction and from 10/16/2006 to 6/30/2007 for post-construction.
+Acidity, iron, aluminum and discharge were measured pre- and post-construction at the project discharge from 7/28/1998 to 8/9/2005 for pre-construction and from 10/16/2006 to 12/31/2007 for post-construction.